 Pneumocystis Jiroveci Pneumonia

-Pneumocystis jiroveci pneumonia, also known as PCP, is a lung infection caused by fungi (germs).
-PCP is most often seen in people with a weak immune system.
-PCP is an opportunistic infection.
-This means that when your immune system is not working well, PCP is more likely to develop.
+PJP is a lung infection caused by the Pneumocystis jiroveci fungus.
+PJP is most often seen in people with a weak immune system.
+PJP is an opportunistic infection.
+This means that when your immune system is not working well, it cannot fight off the fungus.

-A type of fungus causes PCP, but no one knows why certain people get PCP while others do not.
 You may have been born with the fungus, but only get sick when your immune system becomes weak.
-You may get the germs that cause PCP from other people, or from your surroundings.
-People with healthy immune systems may get PCP germs and have no symptoms or problems.
-Any of the following may increase your risk for PCP:
+You may get the germs that cause PJP from other people, or from your surroundings.
+People with healthy immune systems may get PJP germs and have no symptoms or problems.
+Any of the following may increase your risk for PJP:

-- Diseases: Conditions that weaken your immune system, including cancer, HIV infection, and lupus.
+- Conditions that weaken your immune system, such as cancer, HIV infection, and lupus

-- Genetic factors: You may have been born with defects in your genes that weaken your immune system.
+- Defects in your genes that weaken your immune system

-What are the signs and symptoms of pneumocystis jiroveci pneumonia?
+What are the signs and symptoms of PJP?

 - Dry cough that may progress to a cough with mucus

 Your healthcare provider will ask about your medical history.
 He or she will do a physical exam and tests to check for other medical conditions.
 You may also need any of the following:

 - A bronchoscopy is used to look inside your respiratory system (nose, throat, and lungs).
 A bronchoscope is a soft tube with a light and camera on the end.